-- school day in elementary, middle, and high schools. - II.
+- I. The Pledge of Allegiance to the flag shall be recited at the beginning of each school day in elementary, middle, and high schools. - II.
 Students may not be required to recite or participate in reciting the Pledge of Allegiance. - III.
-The United States flag shall be displayed appropriately during the school year. - IV.
-Each classroom and auditorium shall display the United States flag.
+The United States flag and the official flag of Florida shall be displayed daily on a suitable flag staff on the grounds of each school and School Board facility when the weather permits. - IV.
+Each classroom and auditorium shall display the United States flag. - V. All flags shall meet the requirements of Florida statutes.